Frittata With Asparagus Leek Ricotta

 Main Ingredients

-The main ingredients for this recipe include 7-8 large eggs, 1 cup of ricotta cheese, 1 pound of fresh asparagus (trimmed and cut into 1-inch pieces), and 2-3 cups of thinly sliced leeks (about 2 medium).
+The main ingredients for this recipe include 7-8 large eggs, 1 cup of ricotta cheese, 1 pound of fresh asparagus (trimmed and cut into 1-inch pieces), and 2-3 cups of thinly sliced leeks (about two medium).
 You’ll also need ¼ cup of crème fraîche or milk to create a lighter egg mixture.

 IngredientQuantity